DmxLarchey/Kruskal-AlmostFull/README.md

 where "R↑a" := (λ x y, R x y ∨ R a x).
 ```

-From this definition, we can recover the property characterising WQOs classically:
+From this definition, we recover the property characterising WQOs _classically_:
 ```coq
 af_recursion : ∀R, af R → ∀f : nat → X, ∃ i j, i < j ∧ R fᵢ fⱼ
 ```
 where the type `X` is not explicited: this means that any (infinite) sequence `f : nat → X`
 contains a _good pair_ (ie increasing, `i < j` and `R fᵢ fⱼ` at the same time).
 Notice that
-the `af R` predicate is constructivelly stronger than its classical characterisation.
+the `af R` predicate is _constructivelly stronger_ than its classical characterisation.

 An alternative characterization can be implemented at `Type` level
 instead of the `Prop` level (non-informative) with the __nearly__